Role of the Vestry

 At the Annual Meeting of the unified parish on January 28, 2018, the united congregation voted to keep all ten of these people to collectively become the new Vestry of the unified Episcopal Church of All Saints and Ascension.
 To ease with transition, all ten of these people agreed to remain in office until 2019.
-From this group of ten, the Priest-in-Charge appoints a Senior Warden per our bylaws.
+From this group of ten, the Priest-in-Charge appointed a Senior Warden per our bylaws.

 In general, the duties of the Vestry include responsibility for management of parish assets, decisions regarding financial obligations and contractual matters, participation in congregation meetings.
 Other duties are to be in compliance with applicable federal and state laws, and with the Canons of the Episcopal Church and the Diocese of Missouri.

 Vestry members also serve as liaison between the parishioners and the clergy and parish staff.
 While clergy is responsible for a congregation’s spiritual and pastoral needs, parishioners with concerns about parish management or upkeep should bring them to a member of the Vestry.
 And when the time comes, it is also the responsibility of the Vestry to call a Rector who, among his or her other duties, serves as the chairperson of the Vestry.

 Specifically, according to the by-laws of the Episcopal Church of All Saints and Ascension, the duties and responsibilities of the Vestry shall be to:

 - take charge of the property and/or assets of the parish

 - attend to and regulate all its temporal concerns

 - provide for the support of the Rector/Priest-In-Charge